If you haven’t taken the time to clearly define your problem, you will chase your tail adding more and more onto teachers’ plates.

 How To Find Your Next PD Topic

-Let’s talk about Chef Kenji Lopez-Alt.
-I have his cookbooks.
-But they mostly sit on my shelf.
-With all of my other cookbooks!
-See, with a cookbook, I’m always a little unsure.
+I have lots of cookbooks.
+But I rarely use them.
+With a cookbook, I’m always a little unsure.
 Am I doing this right?
-Did the writer skip a step or am I just bad at reading?
-Why are there no pictures? […]
+Did the writer skip a step?
+Am I just bad at reading?
+Why are there no pictures?
+There’s so much room for confusion and misinterpretation.
+Heck, the writer could also be making […]

 I Didn’t Need *More* Ideas

 As a teacher, I’d start by grabbing new ideas.
 But I didn’t need more ideas.
-I needed solutions!
+I already had too many!

 Who bends over backwards?
 And for whom?